 - " Step 1: We first calculate the annualized rate at which current or 30 days delinquent loans became seriously delinquent during the past 12 months (the rate of new delinquencies or the baseline delinquency rate).
-In this step we treat modified loans as delinquent and increase the observed rate of new delinquencies by the observed rate of modifications. - " Step 2: We then project future annual delinquencies for seven years by applying sector-specific delinquency burnout3 factors to the rate of new delinquencies that we calculated in Step 1.
+In this step we treat modified loans as delinquent and increase the observed rate of new delinquencies by the observed rate of modifications. - " Step 2: We then project future annual delinquencies for seven years by applying sector-specific delinquency burnout4 factors to the rate of new delinquencies that we calculated in Step 1.
 The delinquency burnout factors reflect our expected change in economic and housing conditions in the coming years. - " Step 3: We then aggregate the delinquencies and convert them to losses by applying pool-specific lifetime default frequency and loss severity assumptions.
 Total defaults consist of delinquency pipeline-implied defaults and projected future defaults (calculated in Step 2).
-We obtain pool-specific loss severities through sector-wide assumptions and from actual observed severities. - " Step 4: We reduce our cumulative loss estimates to account for the positive impact of successful loan modifications.
+We obtain pool-specific loss severities through sector-wide assumptions and from actual observed severities.